 Many homes feature horizontal lap siding as a standard, but that is far from the only way to clad the exterior of a home.
-Vertical siding, such as board-and-batten, is another option that can add a lot of interest and personality to a home.
+Vertical siding, such as board-and-batten, is another option to consider.
+This classic aesthetic can add a lot of interest and personality to a home.

-And whether you want to clad the entire home in one style, mix materials, or are mixing siding styles, there are many ways that you can introduce vertical siding into your design.
+Whether you want to clad the entire home in one style, mix materials, or are mixing siding styles, we have good news.
+There are many ways that you can introduce vertical siding into your design.

 Vertical Siding Design Options

-The following 10 vertical siding designs can give you a better understanding of what you may be able to achieve with this unique style:
+The following 10 vertical siding designs are timeless options to consider.
+These concepts can give you a better understanding of what you may be able to achieve with this unique style:

 1. Fieldstone and Board and Batten Mix